travis-ci/dpl/README.md

 Options:

-  --snap STR               Path to the snap to be pushed (can be a glob) (type: string, required: true) --channel CHAN           Channel into which the snap will be released (type: string, default: edge) --token TOKEN            Snap API token (type: string, required: true)
+  --token TOKEN       Snap API token (type: string, required: true) --snap STR          Path to the snap to be pushed (can be a glob) (type: string, default: **/*.snap) --channel CHAN      Channel into which the snap will be released (type: string, default: edge)

 Common Options:

   --run CMD           Command to execute after the deployment finished successfully (type: array
-                           (string, can be given multiple times)) --[no-]skip_cleanup      Skip cleaning up build artifacts before the deployment --help                   Get help on this command
+                      (string, can be given multiple times)) --[no-]cleanup      Skip cleaning up build artifacts before the deployment --help              Get help on this command

 Examples:

+  dpl snap --token token
-  dpl snap --snap str --token token dpl snap --snap str --token token --channel chan --run cmd --skip_cleanup
+  dpl snap --token token --snap str --channel chan --run cmd --cleanup
 ```

 ### Surge